 CSC 513 Cannabinoid Pharmacology

-This course will review the endogenous cannabinoid system consisting of the endocannabinoid neurotransmitters, the cannabinoid receptors, synthetic pathways for the endogenous neurotransmitters & enzymes that degrade the neurotransmitters stopping signal propagation.
+This course will review the endogenous cannabinoid system consisting of the endocannabinoid neurotransmitters, the cannabinoid receptors, synthetic pathways for the endogenous neurotransmitters and enzymes that degrade the neurotransmitters stopping signal propagation.
 The endogenous cannabinoid system modulates multiple other neurotransmitter system functions placing this system into an important regulatory role.
 The pharmacology of ∆9-tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabigerol (CBG), three of more than 109 natural cannabinoids in the cannabis plant are explored.
-The onset, peak and duration of cannabinoid pharmacokinetics of THC, its active metabolite, 11-hydroxy-THC and its inactive metabolite, 11-nor-9-carboxy-THC in blood are investigated following smoked, vaporized and oral ingestion.
+The onset, peak, and duration of cannabinoid pharmacokinetics of THC, its active metabolite, 11-hydroxy-THC, and its inactive metabolite, 11-nor-9-carboxy-THC, in blood are investigated following smoked, vaporized, and oral ingestion.
 Although cannabinoids are primarily inhaled, oral ingestion is common with the introduction of many cannabinoid food and beverages for medicinal and/or recreational intake.
-Participants in this course will be able to describe how plant cannabinoids function through the endogenous cannabinoid system to produce its well-known effects including increased heart rate, euphoria, cognitive and motor impairment, and executive function deficits among others.
+Participants in this course will be able to describe how plant cannabinoids function through the endogenous cannabinoid system to produce its well-known effects, including increased heart rate, euphoria, cognitive and motor impairment, and executive function deficits among others.
 In addition, THC pharmacokinetics in blood and its interpretation will enable the student to understand the complex relationships between cannabinoid pharmacokinetics and blood cannabinoid concentrations.